Regular pairs of quadratic forms on odd-dimensional spaces in characteristic 2: Automorphisms of pencils of quadratic forms

-With this description of the automorphism group scheme $\underline{\Aut}(q_0,q_1)$, one can recover a weak form of Theorem~\ref{thm:ArtinSchreierFormula} using standard arguments in Galois cohomology.
-(Of course, this argument would be circular in our presentation as Theorem~\ref{thm:ArtinSchreierFormula} was used to determine the automorphism group.)
-Using the sequence \eqref{eq:IdemAutSES}, one can show that
+\begin{remark} The above proposition could be used to recover a weak form of Theorem~\ref{thm:ArtinSchreierFormula}.
+Of course, this argument would be circular in our presentation since Theorem~\ref{thm:ArtinSchreierFormula} was used to determine the automorphism group. \end{remark}